 Asma Abu-Salah, MBBS

-Medical school: Jordan University of Science and Technology
+Medical school: Jordan University of Science & Technology (JUST)

 Personal Interests: I enjoy traveling and photography.